thomasmarsh/mcts/tuner/README.md

   --production-max-time-ms 64
 ```

-Resume validates the manifest and complete evidence log before append.
+Before append, resume validates the manifest and the complete evidence log.
 It
-rejects changed objective content/order/weights/configurations, task corpora,
+rejects changes to objective content, order, weights, configurations, task
-prefixes, efforts, budgets, or epoch before evaluating another game.
-The objective and
+corpora, prefixes, effort, budgets, or epoch.
+Objective and binary paths may
-binary paths may move when their resolved scientific identity is unchanged;
+move when their resolved scientific identity is unchanged.

 `--pair-timeout-seconds` and `--evaluator-workers` remain operational.
+Resuming
-Resuming a completed run only
+a completed run only rebuilds `report.json`.
+The scientific projection,
-rebuilds `report.json`.
-A resumed run reproduces the uninterrupted run's
-scientific projection, selection, and validation exactly; only the compute
+selection, and validation match an uninterrupted run; the ledger retains any
-ledger truthfully records the extra censored or retried attempts, including any
+extra censored or retried attempts and resulting budget overrun.
-budget overrun they cause.

-## Whole-run proposer policies and bake-offs
+## Proposer bake-off

-`--proposer-policy` selects one frozen whole-run proposal policy.
-Its default,
+`--proposer-policy` selects a frozen whole-run proposal policy.
+The default,
-`smac_mixed`, preserves the SMAC-guided schedule.
-The other measured policies
+`smac_mixed`, keeps the SMAC-guided schedule.
+The measured alternatives are
-are `random`, `qmc` (scrambled Sobol), and `irace_generational` (a stateless
+`random`, `qmc` (scrambled Sobol), and `irace_generational` (a stateless,
 elite-centred baseline).
-The selection is manifest-sensitive; it never changes
-the default automatically.

-Run a matched policy experiment with `tuner-proposer-bakeoff`:

 ```bash
 uv run --project tuner tuner-proposer-bakeoff \